Geeks in Phoenix

 The Firefox Menu Bar and Menu Button locations

-The first panel on the left-side menu is General and is where you will find the most basic settings.
 These settings are mainly personal preferences that configure how Firefox looks and works.
-One of the default settings on this page that I always change is in the Downloads section.
-I prefer to be prompted as to where I want to save a download, as I don't always want them just saved into my default downloads folder.
+Under Files and Applications you will find the Downloads section.
+This is one setting I always change, as I prefer to be prompted as to where I want to save a download, as I don't always want them just saved into my default downloads folder.

 The next panel on the left-side menu is Search.
 This is where you configured how Search works in Firefox.